ufjschool/ob-s14/drafts/final/meet your barista Q and A.md

 ________________________________________________________________________________________________________________________
 BARISTA INTERVIEW: VOLTA

-Tucked away in Downtown Gainesville, Volta Coffee Tea & Chocolate brews serves in-season, direct-trade coffee bought straight from the growers and brewed by-the-cup by the coffee shop’s dedicated baristas.
+Tucked away in Downtown Gainesville, Volta Coffee Tea & Chocolate brews serves in-season, direct-trade coffee, bought straight from the growers and brewed by-the-cup by the coffee shop’s dedicated baristas.
 Meet your Barista: Meghan Marvin, a 28-year-old Jacksonville native with a Bachelor of fine Art in Ceramics from the University of Florida.

 Q. Why Volta?
 What makes it different?
 A. We have some of the best quality coffee.
-We only get coffee from roasters who have good relationships with the farmers and from responsibly-mindful regions.
+We only get coffee from roasters who have good relationships with the farmers and from responsibly mindful regions.

 Q. What’s your best part about working at Volta?
 A. The coffee, of course.
 What’s great is how much work goes into the shop.
 The owner, Anthony, he puts a lot of care and time into the shop.
 His priorities are the coffee; it’s not about making money.